-Factors must be taken into account in setting time limits for workers in RPE which must take in to consideration^{[7],[8]}:
+Factors must be taken into account in setting time limits for workers in RPE which must take in to consideration^{[8],[9]}:

-- · Ambient temperature and humidity;
+- Ambient temperature and humidity;

 - Weight, thickness and permeability of PPE clothing;

 - Number of layers of clothing;

-- · Additional PPE to be worn;
+- Additional PPE to be worn;

 - Work rate;

+- Worker's fitness level;

-- · Regional climate;
+- Regional climate;

 - Time of day;

-- · Time of year; and
+- Time of year; and

-- · Other appropriate factors.
+- Other appropriate factors.

-The RPE trials undertaken at the HSL^[9] were carried out at an environment temperature consistent with workplace conditions, with tasks carried out at higher work rates than those in the nuclear industry for normal routine use.
-However the physiological effects of non-airfed suits must be considered where the environmental conditions may affect the worker, reducing the safe wear duration, as well as part of the risk assessment which will affect the final choice of RPE.
+The RPE trials undertaken at the Health and Safety Laboratory (HSL)^[10] were carried out at an environment temperature consistent with workplace conditions, with tasks carried out at higher work rates than those in the nuclear industry for normal routine use.
+However, the physiological effects of non-airfed suits must be considered where the environmental conditions may affect the worker, reducing the safe wear duration, as well as part of the risk assessment which will affect the final choice of RPE.